avazkez/marvel/README.md

 curl -X GET "http://localhost:8080/api/characters?page=0&size=10"
 ```

 **Get a comic by ID:**

 ```bash
 curl -X GET "http://localhost:8080/api/comics/123"
 ```

+## 🧪 API Testing with Postman

+This repository includes a ready-to-use Postman collection for testing the Marvel API endpoints.

+- Import the file `postman/api_test.postman_collection.json` into Postman.
+- The collection covers authentication, character, comic, and user interaction endpoints.
+- You can use the provided requests and environment to quickly validate API functionality.

+See the [Postman documentation](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/) for instructions on importing collections.

 ---

 ## 🏗️ Project Structure

 ```text
 src/